telekommunisten/nat-penetration-tradeoffs/readme.rst

 Despite the Edward Snowden apocalypse, many technologists are stuck in the post-surveillance mindset and don't give much thought to providing anonymity guarantees.
 When a software developer releases communication software, there should be more thought with regards to social responsibility; Does my software allow rich corporations to become richer?
-Does my software system create excess or ambient authority?
+Does my software system create excess or `ambient authority`_?